aces/Loris-MRI/docs/scripts_md/tarchiveLoader.md

                               for the possibility that the tarchive was moved to a different directory

-\-noJIV                      : Prevents the JIVs from being created
+\-noJIV                      : Prevent the JIVs from being created

 \-newScanner                 : By default a new scanner will be registered if the
                               data you upload requires it.
 You can risk turning it off

-\-keeptmp                    : Keep temp dir.
-Makes sense if have infinite space
+\-keeptmp                    : Keep temporary directory.
+Make sense if have
-                              on your server
+                              infinite space on your server

 \-xlog                       : Open an xterm with a tail on the current log file

-\-verbose                    : if set, be verbose
+\-verbose                    : If set, be verbose

 \-seriesuid                  : Only insert this SeriesUID

 \-acquisition\_protocol       : Suggest the acquisition protocol to use

-\-bypass\_extra\_file\_checks   : Bypasses extra\_file\_checks
+\-bypass\_extra\_file\_checks   : Bypass extra\_file\_checks

 # DESCRIPTION

 This script interacts with the NeuroDB database system.
-It will connect to/deal with/ modify contents of the following tables:
+It will fetch or modify contents of the following tables:
 \`session\`, \`parameter\_file\`, \`parameter\_type\`, \`parameter\_type\_category\`,
 \`files\`, \`mri\_staging\`, \`notification\_spool\`